SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/01-Sets.md

 [task-description]
 ## Description
 Create a program that:
-  - Reads 20 numbers for both of the players, separated by a with **single space**
+  - Reads 20 numbers for both of the players, separated by a **single space**
-  - Every player can **hold only unique numbers**
+  - Every player **can only hold unique numbers**
 Each round, both players draw the top number from their decks.

-The player, with the bigger number, get both numbers and add them to the bottom of his own deck.
+The player, with the bigger number, gets both numbers and adds them to the bottom of their own deck.

-The game ends after 50 rounds or if any player loses all of his numbers
+The game ends after 50 rounds or if any player loses all of their numbers.

 ## Examples
 | **Input** | **Output** |